aws-amplify/amplify-cli/packages/amplify-cli-core/API.md

 // Warnings were encountered during analysis:
 //
 // src/types.ts:17:3 - (ae-forgotten-export) The symbol "AmplifyToolkit" needs to be exported by the entry point index.d.ts
-// src/types.ts:118:3 - (ae-forgotten-export) The symbol "Trace" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)